 Situated deep within the center of the brain, the left and right basal ganglia encircle the thalamus and make up a critical part of the forebrain.
 These ganglia are believed to be symmetrical in structure and function.
 Although knowledge of brain disorders affecting the left basal ganglia is abundant, a conclusive, coherent theory on its function has yet to emerge.
 It is thought that this region of the brain is involved in executive functions, learning and emotion.
-Experimental studies have indicated that the left basal ganglia is involved in activity selection, activity switching and movement, but just how it makes use of its inhibitory activity to activate motor neurons remains unclear.
+Experimental studies have indicated this ganglia is involved in activity selection, activity switching and movement, but just how it makes use of its inhibitory activity to activate motor neurons remains unclear.

 The most common disorders affecting left basal ganglia are Huntington's disease and Parkinson's disease.
 Both of these conditions are characterized by movement abnormalities as well as a decline in cognitive flexibility and executive function.
 This lends credence to the theory that this region of the brain is responsible for a diverse and complex array of tasks in the brain.